LiAndrw/LoLVoidGrubsImpact/README.md

   frameborder="0"
 ></iframe>

 At this value, I reject the null hypothesis, as the p-value was found to be less than the significance level.
-The missingness of `'void_grubs'` in a game does depend on the `'league'` the game was played in.
 The distribution of `'league'` is **NOT** the same regardless of whether or not `'void_grubs'` is missing, indicating that various regions may have vastly different ratios of non-missing `'void_grubs'`data to missing `'void_grubs'` data compared to others.

+The second permutation test was performed on `'void_grubs'` and `'side'`.

+**Null Hypothesis:** The distribution of `'side'` is the same regardless of whether or not `'void_grubs'` is missing.

+**Alternative Hypothesis:** The distribution of `'side'` is **NOT** the same regardless of whether or not `'void_grubs'` is missing.

+**Test Statistic**  The difference in league distributions between `'void_grubs'` missing (NA) and not missing (non-NA).

+Below is the observed distribution of `'side'` in relation to when `'void_grubs'` is missing and not missing.

+<iframe
+  src="assets/sidevgmissing.html"
+  width="800"
+  height="150"
+  frameborder="0"
+></iframe>

+After performing permutation testing, the **observed TVD** was found to be 0, and the **p-value** was found to be 1.
+The plot below shows the empirical distribution of the TVD's, along with the observed TVD.

+<iframe
+  src="assets/vgmissingside.html"
+  width="800"
+  height="450"
+  frameborder="0"
+></iframe>

+At this value, I fail to reject the null hypothesis, as the p-value was found to be greater than the significance level.
+The distribution of `'side'` is the same regardless of whether or not `'void_grubs'` is missing, indicating that the `'side'` a team plays on in a game does not affect if `'void_grubs'` gets recorded or not.